Display the content elements on your page

 Flush all caches

-After flushing the all caches the new backend layout is available in the page properties at Appearance > Page Layout > Backend Layout.
+After flushing the all caches the new backend layout is available in the page properties at Appearance > Layout > Backend Layout.

 Choose the backend layout